agarciadom/mdenet-mde-ci-tutorial/README.md

 ### From private clone

-To work on the transformations from your own private clone, follow [this link](https://educationplatform.mde-network.org/?activitiesFromReferrer=/main/smachines-hosted-activity.json&privaterepo=true) from this README page.

-Alternatively, use the URL below, replacing the URL to the raw version of your `smachines-hosted-activity.json` file:
+To work on the transformations from your own private clone, use the URL template below, replacing the URL to the raw version of your `smachines-hosted-activity.json` file:

 ```
 https://educationplatform.mde-network.org/?activities=[raw URL to your own smachines-hosted-activity.json]&privaterepo=true